DipeshTest/twiliosms/README.md

 ```

 ### Retrive Recipients
-The below example resets the 'messages' counter:
+The below example retrives the list of verified recipients:

 ```json
 {